drvinceknight/unpeudemath/_posts/2015-11-28-Experimenting-with-a-high-performing-evolved-strategy-in-other-environments.md

 ## Analysing the data

-I then used [this JuPyTer notebook](https://github.com/drvinceknight/unpeudemath/blob/gh-pages/assets/code/Experimenting_with_the_evolved_lookerup.ipynb) to analyse the data.
+I then used [this Jupyter notebook](https://github.com/drvinceknight/unpeudemath/blob/gh-pages/assets/code/Experimenting_with_the_evolved_lookerup.ipynb) to analyse the data.

 Here is what we see for the `EvolvedLookerUp` strategy: